 - Provide users with a link to a custom help page.

 The next step allows you to apply the default label to documents.
 If you leave the default None option, users will have the choice to apply the label or use the document without enhanced protection.
-Two next steps of the wizard let you configure the default labels for emails and Power BI.

 Now you can name your label policy and provide a description.